Geology of Iraq: Mesozoic (251–66 million years ago)

 In the Mesozoic, the Anatolian and Iranian plates fully separated and the Neo-Tethys Ocean opened.
 The Mesopotamian Zone (also known as the Mesopotamian Foredeep) and central Iraq had particularly thick sedimentary sequences.
 North-south axes are common in flexures in these rocks.
 In the Zone of Foreland Folding, rocks show signs of turbdiite and submarine fan deposits.

 The 24 meter Beduh Shale Formation deposited in the Werfenian, overlying the 200 meter Mirga Mir Limestone.
 It is overlain by the Anisian and Ladinian age Geli Khana Formation up to 575 meters thick.
-These units deposited owing to rapid subsidence with the pull-apart of the crust and separation of the Iranian Plate.
+These units deposited owing to rapid subsidence with the pull-apart of the crust and separation of the Iranian plate.
 The 36 meter Baluti Shale Formation formed in the Rhaetic, overlain by the 834 meter Carnian-Norian Kurrah Chine Formation and Liassic 303 meter Sarki Formation.
 Further to the south, lagoon conditions formed the Butmah Formation, Adaiyah Anhydrite, Mus Limestone, Alan Anhydrite and Sargelu Formation.
 The Najmah and Gotnia formations emplaced during the Callovian and Tithonian.

 Through the Jurassic, the Nahr Umr, Mauddud, Rutba and Msad formations accumulated in what is now the Western Desert.
 The Foreland Folds Belt foreland basin accumulated calcareous material and argillite, including the 762 meter Balambo Formation.

 In the Cretaceous, ophiolite obducted as the Penjwin-Shlair Complex, the Qulqula Radiolarites and the Khwakurk Series volcanics as the foreland basin witnessed 270 meters of sediment deposition.
 The Katarash volcanic rocks are indicative of uplift and mantle convection back-arc spreading.
-The Red Beds Series piled up near the subduction zone, where the Neo-Tethys Ocean crust was being subducted and consumed beneath the Anatolian and Iranian Plates.
+The Red Beds Series piled up near the subduction zone, where the Neo-Tethys Ocean crust was being subducted and consumed beneath the Anatolian and Iranian plates.
 The Naopurdan Group, Gimo-Qandil Group and Walash Volcanics formed in forearc and back-arc environments.
-Kolosh and Tanjero formation clastic rocks are from flysch sediments in the Neo-Tethys Ocean that remained on the Arabian Plate continental margin.
+Kolosh and Tanjero formation clastic rocks are from flysch sediments in the Neo-Tethys Ocean that remained on the Arabian plate continental margin.

 Cenozoic (66 million years ago–present)

 Combined Maastrichtian and Paleocene sediments range from as little as 100 meters to as much as 2.79 kilometers.
-During the Eocene, the Arabian Plate began to underride the Anatolian and Iranian Plate as the Neo-Tethys Ocean fully closed.
+During the Eocene, the Arabian plate began to underride the Anatolian and Iranian plates as the Neo-Tethys Ocean fully closed.
 Shallow seas and lagoons dominated the landscape, with periodic evaporite deposition such as the Gercus Formation.
 Other locations accumulated continental red beds.
 The Kirkuk Group, which hosts the large Kirk oil field, deposited during these transgression-regression cycles in the Oligocene.

 The Jeribe and Serikagni formations and the Dhiban Anhydrite mark continued transgressions into the Miocene.
 The Fatha and Ghar formations appeared in the Middle Miocene, with recurring lagoon conditions, before the Injana Formation foreland basin marked the end of marine deposition.

 The Mukdadiyah and Bai Hassan formations include 2.5 kilometers of conglomerate formed during the Alpine orogeny (the combined 354 meter Dibdibba and Zahra formations emplaced on the quasiplatform).
 Basement faulting was typical of the orogeny period as the Zagros Mountains began to form.